KMeans

 - [ ]

-chosen via Elbow or Silhouette method - [ ] Initialization method set to
+kchosen via Elbow or Silhouette method - [ ] Initialization method set to

-- [ ] Labels interpreted and assigned post-fit
+k-means++ - [ ] Labels interpreted and assigned post-fit

 - [ ] Visualizations used to confirm structure (e.g. PCA plot)